microsoft/vscode-docs/docs/python/testing.md

 ![Configure Python Tests button displayed in the Test Explorer when tests haven't been configured.](images/testing/test-explorer-no-tests.png)

 You can configure your tests anytime by using the **Python: Configure Tests** command from the [Command Palette](/docs/getstarted/userinterface.md#command-palette).
-You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled` which can be done either in the settings editor or in the `settings.json` file as described [here](https://code.visualstudio.com/docs/getstarted/settings).
+You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled`, which can be done either in the Settings editor or in the `settings.json` file as described in the VS Code [Settings](/docs/getstarted/settings.md) documentation.
 Each framework also has specific configuration settings as described under [Test configuration settings](#test-configuration-settings) for their folders and patterns.

 If both frameworks are enabled, then the Python extension will only run `pytest`.